 Even if you've never been to a Disney theme park, you know the lure of Dole Whip.
 This sweet and creamy frozen pineapple treat is a delicious hybrid of soft-serve and pineapple sorbet — but even better.
 No wonder it's so often associated with a place where dreams come true.

 Here's the good news: There's no travel required for our Disney-inspired pineapple whip.
-You just need four ingredients and a blender.
+You just need five basic ingredients and a blender.

-If you just can't wait a minute longer, go ahead and dive your spoon in as soon as the pineapple whip is ready.
+If you just can't wait a minute longer, go ahead and dig your spoon in as soon as the pineapple whip is ready.
 But eat fast because it can get seriously melty.
-I recommend popping it into the freezer for about an hour, although no more than two; it keeps that icy-cool soft-serve consistency without melting too quickly.
+I recommend popping it into the freezer for about an hour, although no more than two, and it'll keep that icy-cool soft-serve consistency without melting too quickly.

 1 pound frozen pineapple chunks

 Place the frozen pineapple, pineapple juice, coconut milk, lemon juice, and sugar in the pitcher of a high-powered blender or food processor.
 Process continually until the fruit is completely broken down and the mixture takes on the texture of light and airy soft-serve ice cream, 2 to 4 minutes.